Diversity is at the core of the Loeb Fellowship.

-The Fellowship serves in an advisory role to student groups at the GSD concerned with diversity issues, including Women in Design and the African American Student Union, supporting activities that promote a more diverse and inclusive community.
+The Fellowship serves in an advisory role to a number of student groups at the GSD, especially those concerned with diversity issues, including Women in Design and the African American Student Union, supporting activities that promote a more diverse and inclusive community.

-The Fellowship can play a valuable role in elevating talented practitioners with diverse experiences and sensibilities into prominent positions that effect positive change in cities.
+The Fellowship can play a valuable role in elevating talented practitioners with diverse experiences and sensibilities into prominent positions in cities, where they can effect positive change and have broad social impact.